ektasiwani/Splunk-custom-alert-action/README.md

 # Splunk-custom-alert-action
+This alert is created to send splunk alert data to external platform using MySQL or MongoDB.

 Use case of this alert:
 1. Alert is used to send security events to your SIEM your your SOAR platform